brainly/style-guide/CONTRIBUTING.md

 - Dependency Updates
 - Documentation

-Even though we strictly follow semver, style guide is built upon many different levels where certain changes might impact some parts of the consumer application.
-Please use following labels to mark those changes:
+Although we strictly adhere to Semver's rules, the style guide is built on many different levels, where certain changes may affect some parts of the consumer application.
+Please use the following labels to highlight these changes:

-- https://github.com/brainly/style-guide/labels/Change%3A%20Accessibility - those kind of changes might impact testing tools we use, such as react testing library.
-Those tools often look into accessibility tree which change isn't covered by semantic versioning
+- https://github.com/brainly/style-guide/labels/Change%3A%20Accessibility - these types of changes can affect the testing tools we use, such as react testing library.
+These tools often look at the accessibility tree, which changes are not covered by semantic versioning.

-- https://github.com/brainly/style-guide/labels/Change%3A%20Visual - means change to the color, size, positioning etc. of component.
-Those changes are also not treated as a breaking change but might impact visual harmony of specific design.
+- https://github.com/brainly/style-guide/labels/Change%3A%20Visual - means changing the color, size, positioning, etc. of a component.
+These changes are also not considered breaking changes, but they can affect the visual harmony of a design.

-- https://github.com/brainly/style-guide/labels/Change%3A%20Internal%20Layout - this kind of change is also not a breaking change in terms of JS API but CSS is often tricky and we should know whenever this type of modification happened.
-For example when we change way of displaying things or restructuring internal dom tree of component.
+- https://github.com/brainly/style-guide/labels/Change%3A%20Internal%20Layout - this type of change is also not a breaking change in the sense of JS API, but CSS is often tricky and we should know when such modification occurred.
+For example, when we change the way things are displayed or restructure the internal component DOM tree.

-These tags should help testers and developers scan the release notes more quickly for possible regression points.
+Above tags should help testers and developers scan the release notes faster for possible regression points.

 #### Troubleshooting